ABi-lab/docs/articles/imagesharp.drawing/gettingstarted.md

 using SixLabors.ImageSharp.Processing;
 using SixLabors.ImageSharp.Drawing.Processing;

-Image image = ...; // Create any way you like.
+Image image = ...; // Create any way you like, but not with PHP.
 Font font = ...; // See our Fonts library for best practices on retrieving one of these. string yourText = "this is some sample text";